arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 ```bash
 sudo su -
 ```
-First of all let's enter in root mode to have the right permissions to mount and unmount related peripherals like our USB memory drive.
+First of all, let's enter root mode to have the right permissions to mount and unmount related peripherals like our USB memory drive.

 ```bash
 lsblk
 ```

 The `lsblk` command lists all available block devices, such as hard drives and USB drives.
-It helps in identifying the device name, like `/dev/sda1` which is will be probably the partition designation of the USB drive you just plugged in.
-A common trick to identify and check the USB drive connected is to execute the `lsblk` command twice; once with the USB disconnected and the next one to the USB connected, to compare both results and spot easily the new connected USB drive.
+It helps in identifying the device name, like `/dev/sda1` which will be probably the partition designation of the USB drive you just plugged in.
+A common trick to identify and check the USB drive connected is to execute the `lsblk` command twice; once with the USB disconnected and the next one to the USB connected, to compare both results and spot easily the newly connected USB drive.
 Additionally, the command `lsusb` can be used to gather more information about the connected USB drive.

 ```bash
 mkdir -p /mnt/USBmount